danwguy/OOF/README.md

 ***********************************************<br />
 </div>

+##Installation and Configuraion
+If you are looking for installation and configuration instructions you should head on over to the <a href="http://gihub.com/danwguy/OOF/wiki">wiki</a> pages, everything you need is there.
+For a fast and dirty version, here you go.

+First step is to pull the repo to your server root directory.
+Next you are going to want to open up the /application/config/site_config.php and update the information in the config array to match your site setting, i.e. the database configuration and your prefered output method.
+After that stuff is done, you are going to want to create a new database in your MySQL installation, named the same as what you put into the config, and load in the framework.sql file, to setup the base tables for the framework and the sample sites info.
+Once all that is done... go forth and build.

+##Quick overview
 A PHP framework that strives to make programming very complex applications a breeze.
 It is highly modeled after CodeIgniter.
 The main differences being with this framework you are always dealing with object regardless where you are in the code, the relational